 These are the most paramount plumbing issues.
 Faced with burst pipes?
 The solution is to contact Balkan Sewer and Water Main team for your emergency services in NYC and get immediate help.

 Ever wondered what causes the loud noise in your water pipes?
 Well, more often, it’s always air when it finds its way into the water supply line.
 This is known as air hammer.
 Do you need to replace your main water line?
 The quick answer is no. As previously stated, air in your lines can cause water hammer, which must be attended to.
 However, water hammer arresters can be easily installed by a plumber.
 For added information and tips review our main water line replacement guide.

 The water supply system in your house may seem complex.
 After all, plumbing should be inconspicuous and convenient for home and property owners.
-Therefore, it is important to have knowledge about your water lines, from the definition to the common problems you might face.
-This knowledge will not only help detect problems but will also help you understand the dynamics, as well as dealing with emergencies related to water supply lines in your home.
+Therefore, you must have knowledge about your water lines, from the definition to the common problems you might face.
+This knowledge will not only help detect problems but will also help you understand the dynamics, as well as deal with emergencies related to water supply lines in your home.
 Remember, knowledge is power when it comes to plumbing problems!

 Expert Water Main Repair and Water Line Replacement

 The Balkan Team provides expert home water main repair and main water line replacement.
 We have expertise in all types of NYC underground plumbing.
 Balkan Sewer And Water Main Service was founded in 1952.
 Since its inception, the foundation of the company has been based upon integrity and honesty in all of our dealings.

 That solid foundation has enabled us to thrive in every economic climate.
 That is why guiding you through the decision of doing a sewer repair vs sewer replacement exemplifies our company culture of educating consumers.
 We feel the more you know, the better we’ll look.
 The year 2022 actually marked our 70th consecutive year in business under the same family guidance.